New York State Route 237: Route description

 NY 237 begins at an intersection with NY 5 east of Batavia in the Genesee County town of Stafford.
 It heads northward from the hamlet of Stafford as Morganville Road, traversing open fields on its way to the hamlet of Morganville 1 mi to the north.
 Here, the route takes on a northeast alignment for a brief distance before resuming a northerly alignment as it exits the community.
-North of Morganville, NY 237 crosses open terrain and passes over the New York State Thruway (Interstate 90) ahead of an isolated junction with NY 33—which parallels the Thruway along this stretch—near the northern town line.
+North of Morganville, NY 237 crosses open terrain and passes over the New York State Thruway (Interstate 90) ahead of an isolated junction (formerly known as Pea Viner Corners) with NY 33—which parallels the Thruway along this stretch—near the northern town line.
 The route continues north into the town of Byron and the hamlet of South Byron, a small community built up around the CSX Transportation-owned Rochester Subdivision.
 NY 237 quickly proceeds through South Byron, passing under the railroad line on its way toward the hamlet of Byron.

 In the center of Byron, NY 237 meets NY 262, which becomes county-maintained as the eastern segment of County Route 13 (CR 13) east of NY 237.
 Past NY 262, NY 237 proceeds through the residential northern outskirts of the hamlet to Pumpkin Hill, the last community that NY 237 enters prior to crossing into Orleans County.
 Outside of Pumpkin Hill, the route passes through sparsely developed areas of Byron and Clarendon, serving the small hamlet of Honest Hill in the southern portion of the latter.
 NY 237 continues north to the hamlet of Clarendon, situated at the junction of NY 237 and NY 31A.
 At this point, NY 237 turns to follow a more northeasterly alignment toward the village of Holley, the largest community on NY 237.
 After another 2.5 mi of rural surroundings, the route enters the Holley village limits in the town of Murray, becoming South Main Street and turning back to the north upon passing under the Falls Road Railroad south of the village center.